Kohli to play 2027 World Cup only if he can add value

 The 37-year-old, who retired from Twenty20 Internationals after India’s 2024 World Cup triumph and ended his 123-test career last year, is now active only in the ODI format.

 Kohli played 13 ODIs last year, scoring 651 runs, and returned to the Indian Premier League after last representing India in January.
-He has already struck three centuries in the current IPL season.
+He has already struck one century in the current IPL season.

 Asked about his prospects for the 2027 World Cup, Kohli said he remains ready to represent India but would not pursue selection unless convinced he could add value.